 The OPEC+ meeting on Thursday came in the wake of the EU ban on Russian oil imports.
 Before the meeting, it was reported that OPEC was planning to exempt Russia from its production output goals as a result of the embargo and the war with Ukraine.
 Russia is the world’s third-largest oil producer and exclusion from the production deal would allow other members to raise their production quotas.
 Instead, the organization and its allies have decided to accelerate production, raising their output by almost 648,000 barrels a day in July and August.
 Countries such as Saudi Arabia and the United Arab Emirates will have to pump up more oil to compensate for the decrease in Russia’s supplies.
 Even though the decision to raise oil output should allay fears of oil shortages somewhat, oil prices jumped up after the meeting.

 The oil demand outlook has increased, as the extended Covid lockdown in Shanghai ended on Wednesday and the large commercial hub has resumed its operations.
 China is the largest importer of crude oil and Covid lockdowns have dampened oil demand, pushing prices down.
 As Covid lockdowns in China end, however, oil prices are climbing back up.
-Global recession fears are rising, however, checking oil price rally.
+Global recession fears are rising, however, checking oil price rallies.
 The economy in China has taken a big hit from the prolonged Covid lockdowns.

 Cryptocurrencies struggled to rebound last week, as unstable market sentiment drove cryptocurrency prices down.
 Bulls tried to push cryptocurrency prices higher at the beginning of the week but failed to overcome strong crypto market bearish tendencies, triggered by stock market uncertainty.